Kohkitos/sql-data-base-building/README.md

 + `img`: folder with the images used in the readme.
 + `notebooks`: all the notebooks used in the project.

-**All the explanations in this readme will be more developed on the notebooks**
+**This readme only contains the conclussions, the process is explained in the notebooks**

-## 1-Problem Instructions 🗒
+## 1-Problem Instructions 📝

 The problem is divided into 4 parts and a bonus: